 At the other end of the main hall you can find Café De Bazel and a study room.

-The basement levels hold a film theatre and the 2 level treasury room (Schatkamer).
+The basement levels hold a film theatre and the 2 level treasury room (Schatkamer) which was the former bank vault.
 This showcases some documents and photos within a historical narrative about the city.

 The upper floors are generally not open to the public.
 Private guided tours of the building can be arranged in advance.
 There is also a walk-in tour at 1400 on Sundays in Dutch.